Department of Chemistry

 CHE 7913.
 Research Proposal Development.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing in Chemistry or consent of instructor.
 The course is intended to provide students with a hands-on experience in the development of a research grant proposal.
 Topics will include development of specific aims, literature review, biosketch, and other grant components.
 Technical aspects, such as scientific database and literature searches, the use of chemical drawing and reference management software, as well as general principles of effective grant writing and proposal review will also be covered.
 The course will culminate in the development and oral presentation of a NIH/NSF-style research proposal.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: GS01 $90.

 CHE 7921.
 Doctoral Research.
 (0-0) 1 Credit Hour.